-The tool is distributed in the form of zip file (hdr-fhir-cli-app-8.1.0-SNAPSHOT.zip) and is located in the Healthcare Data Repository 8.2.0.2 patch.
+The tool is distributed as a ZIP file (hdr-fhir-cli-app.zip), and updated versions are included in the respective Healthcare Data Repository patch sets.

 Extract it into a directory where you will keep it, and add this directory to your path.